parsasabetz/audiopro_essentia/README.md

 # AudioPro

-A high-performance audio processing library with built-in performance monitoring.
+A high-performance audio processing library with built-in performance monitoring, using Essentia C++ library.

 ## Installation

-Ensure you have Python 3.7 or higher installed.
+Ensure you have Python 3.12.6 installed.
 Install dependencies using pip:

 ```bash
 pip install -r requirements.txt